tambongslade/POS_Backend/product.md

    - Always include for individual Phone units
    - Recommended for Tablets
    - Not necessary for Accessories or bulk items
+   - Use a single IMEI per product

 2. **IMEI Validation:**
    - Must be unique across all products
    - Maximum 15 characters
    - Should be provided at the time of product creation for trackable items
+   - Cannot provide multiple IMEIs in a single request

 3. **IMEI Format:**
    - Standard IMEI format: 15 digits